monkey9-Cyber-cat-Spidy/demo-portfolio-by-mani/README.md

 # Manikanta's Inline CSS Portfolio Website

 This is a **clean and modern single-page portfolio** created entirely with **HTML5 and inline CSS**—no external stylesheets or JavaScript involved.
 It showcases your web development and design capabilities using pure, semantic HTML elements and inline styling.
+And I used a CDN(Content Delivery Network) for font awesome so I could add images to social accounts.

 ## Features